softwarefactory-project/sf-docs/docs/contributor/how_I_can_help.rst

 Thanks for asking.

-The easiest way to get involved is to join us on IRC.
-We hang out on the #softwarefactory channel on Freenode.
+The easiest way to get involved is to join us on Matrix `#softwarefactory-project:matrix.org <https://app.element.io/#/room/#softwarefactory-project:matrix.org>`_.

-To join technical discussions or get announcements, subscribe to our mailing list softwarefactory-dev@redhat.com: https://www.redhat.com/mailman/listinfo/softwarefactory-dev.

-Issues can be reported here: `Software Factory Project <https://app.element.io/#/room/#softwarefactory-project:matrix.org>`_.